Voted top 5 Sydney wedding photographers, we’ve photographed a fair number of weddings in the rain

 - Move your ceremony to your reception venue – this will take some logistics but call your wedding reception venue manager and ask if you can move your wedding ceremony to the venue (you’ll then have to tell all your guests of the later start time etc.).

 Most important of all, don’t let the weather get to you.
 Yes, you’re allowed to be upset and frustrated but only for a little bit.
-The pouring rain didn’t stop Eva from enjoying her wedding day.
+The pouring rain didn’t stop Eva from enjoying her wedding day in Watsons Bay.
 You can make the same choice.